Ghelder/holbertonschool-shell/io_redirections_and_filters/README.md

 ## 10. Recursively deletes all files with .js extension.
 ## 11. makes a count of the sub-addresses and hidden ones.
 ## 12. shows the most current files in the directory where we are.
+## 13. Sort a list of words without repeating.